Crisis Core: Final Fantasy 7 Reunion coming to Steam this winter

-Final Fantasy 7 prequel Crisis Core is getting a remake.
+Final Fantasy 7 prequel Crisis Core is getting a remake, or at least a thorough modernizing.
 The action RPG was originally released for the PSP—a device I exclusively used for one weird Metal Gear Solid game—back in 2007.
 This is the first time a version of it will release for other platforms.

 The new version is called Crisis Core: Final Fantasy 7 Reunion, and its PC version will come to Steam.
 That's somewhat notable, because Final Fantasy 7 Remake is an Epic Games Store exclusive—although it won't be soon, as Square Enix also announced that FF7 Remake is coming to Steam on June 17.